Last updated 26th March 2019

 The change can take between 4 and a maximum of 24 hours to propagate fully.

 To check that your CNAME record is correct, go back to the

-Associated domains table for your Exchange service.
-If the diagnosis box has turned green, your record is correct.
-If not, then the configuration changes you have made may not have fully propagated.
+Associated domains table for your email solution.
+If the box has turned green, your domain name is correctly added.
+If not, then the configuration changes you have made may not have propagated fully.